A Beautiful Little Fool

 Unfortunately, there’s a reason why this persona flirts with danger.

-If every single person in the world were to adopt such an egocentric mindset, society would begin to crumble.
+If everyone in the world were to adopt such an egocentric mindset, society would begin to crumble.
 Everyone would simply be fending for themselves.
 Therein lies the dilemma of the beautiful little fool.